Getting Started with Project Design

 Thinking about reproducibility from the start of your project is the best way to save time and get the most out of the available tools.
-Creating connections between data, code, methodology, as well as diverse collaborators, can seem like a daunting task if it has not been planned from the beginning (see this illustration of Research Cycle).
-By documenting and sharing project workflows and processes for research and researchers we can ensure sustainability and reusability of research for both the developers and future users.
+Creating connections between data, code, methodology, as well as diverse collaborators, can seem like a daunting task if it has not been planned from the beginning (see this illustration of the Research Cycle).
+By documenting and sharing project workflows and processes for research and researchers, we can ensure the sustainability and reusability of research for both developers and future users.
+In addition, planning your project at the start can help you make sure that you are meeting any funder requirements.

 Top three ‘selfish’ reasons to use project design practices